newthiesco/api-analyzer/README.md

 ---

 ## 🚀 Deployment (Render-specific)
 You can deploy this app to any server that supports Python and has internet access.
-In this case the app is deployed using Render
+In this case the app is deployed using Render web service.

 ### 1. Push Your Code to GitHub
 - Ensure your project (`ecfr-analyzer/`) is in a GitHub repository.